ralokt/raise-module-not-found-error/README.md

-# Raise Module Not Found
+# Raise Module Not Found Error

-Raise Module Not Found is a "library" that raises a `ModuleNotFoundError` when an attempt is made to import it.
+Raise Module Not Found Error is a "library" that raises a `ModuleNotFoundError` when an attempt is made to import it.

 ## Example usage